susan123-dot/testin/README.md

         - Performance Testing

             It involves testing the software's performance and responsiveness under different load conditions to assess its scalability, speed, and stability.
+        - Security Testing

+            It focuses on identifying vulnerabilities and weaknesses in the software to protect it from potential security threats.